 So you have decided to treat yourself to a new road bicycle.
+Great!
+Welcome to the clan.
 First of all congratulations, your heart and legs are going to thank you.
 Maybe not after the first few rides but definitely within the first few months.
-Whether this is your first road bike or your 101st you still have to make sure it is a good fit for you and your particular style of riding.

-Correct Frame Size
+1. Find The Correct Frame Size

 Let’s start with the most important part, the frame.
 If you get this wrong you won’t be able to adjust the frame to suit you and you probably won’t be able to adjust the other parts enough to make the bike fit.
 So pay attention to the fame and the sizes.
 You have to get the right frame size.

-Either way when you straddle the bike there should be a gap of 1 to 2 inches from the top tube to your crotch.
+Either way, when you straddle the bike there should be a gap of 1 to 2 inches from the top tube to your crotch.
 An easy way to measure this is to stand over the bike, lift it up until the top tube comes up firmly into contact with your crotch, and then check to see if the bike’s wheels are 1 to 2 inches off the ground.

 You should also be able to put a couple of toes on the ground when you are in the saddle.

 But why is frame size so important?
 I hear you asking.
 Surely I can just ride any old bike so long as it doesn’t come with training wheels?
+Your body and its various parts will be answering that question for you not long after your first 20-mile ride on a bike that is fitted wrongly.

 People come in all shapes and sizes and it would be nice if bicycles did as well.
 When you go into your local bike shop you may think bicycles do come in enough sizes for everyone because you will see all the bikes hanging down from the ceiling and arranged in neat rows all over the showroom floor.
-But if you take a closer look, a lot of the bikes will be one of 4 sizes if they have the new compact frame style (small, medium, large or extra large) or a size in centimetres of between 50cm and 60 cm. if they have the level top tube.

 A bicycle shop cannot possibly store enough bikes to fit everyone that comes in through the door so that is why you should ride and test out a few different ones.
 You will probably also notice that different brands in the same frame size feel different.
 This is because frame builders sometimes measure their bikes slightly differently.

 There are 3 main points of contact between your body and the bicycle.
-The seat post, handlebars and pedals.
+The seat post, handlebars, and pedals.

-Jump onto your bike, sit on the saddle and put your hands on the handlebars.
+Jump onto your bike, sit on the saddle, and put your hands on the handlebars.
 Put your feet on the pedals and rotate your right foot to the bottom of the pedal stroke.
-At this point there should be a slight bend in the knee of that leg.
-This also means that at the same time your left thigh should be just sloping down to the floor.
+At this point, there should be a slight bend in the knee of that leg.
+This also means that at the same time, your left thigh should be just sloping down to the floor.

-Try pedalling the bicycle.
+Try pedaling the bicycle.
 If you are rocking your hips your seat is too high.
 If you are noticing pain in the back part of your knee, you should experiment with lowering the seatpost.

 We have reviewed all Road Bikes in the World.
 Have a look!

 Sit on the saddle with your feet in a parallel position on the pedals. ie. level with each other.
-At this point the front of your forward knee (the one at 3 o’clock) should be in a vertical line with the middle of the pedal and the ball of your foot.
+At this point, the front of your forward knee (the one at 3 o’clock) should be in a vertical line with the middle of the pedal and the ball of your foot.
 This may seem like a small point but the saddle has to be in the proper position.

-If the saddle is too far forward it may cause pain in the front of the knee and this can be dealt with by moving the seat backwards a bit or by raising the seat, or even a combination of both.
+If the saddle is too far forward it may cause pain in the front of the knee and this can be dealt with by moving the seat backward a bit or by raising the seat, or even a combination of both.

 I cannot look at these people without wincing in pain and cannot think of a good reason why their saddles are in either of those two positions.
 Your saddle should be flat and parallel to the ground.
-If after riding for a few months you want to lower or raise the front by a few millimetres to get a bit more comfortable that is great, but try the flat position first.
-Your unmentionables will thank you.

-Handlebar Height
+4. The Handlebar Height

-Next come the handlebars.
-The handle bars can be raised or lowered.
+Next, come the handlebars.
+The handlebars can be raised or lowered.
 The most comfortable position is probably going to be one where the saddle is at the same height as the handlebars.
-However this is a very personal choice.
+However, this is a very personal choice.

+You may like this position or may want to go the opposite way and have the handlebars higher than your seat.
+This is a more upright riding position and you may find this to be more comfortable.
 If your handlebars are too low you may.
 If you find yourself getting a sore neck or back pain this may be due to the fact that your handlebars are too low so you might want to raise them a bit.

-Choosing the Right Stem
+5. Choosing the Right Stem

 If you have to extend and lock your elbows to reach the handlebars then the stem is too long.
 You can correct this by choosing a set of handlebars that have a shorter stem.
 Road bikes have the stem and handlebars as one unified part.
 So the stem cannot be separated.